GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/resources.md

 <a name="1"></a>
 ### 1. Equipment list
-{margin: 0 -240px 0 0} #### General
+   #### General
    - Notebook/datasheets/tablet; pen/pencil
    - Camera
    - GPS
    - Compass
-- 25 m or 50 m measuring tapes (or 25 m of rope with marks at each 5 m interval).
+   - 25 m or 50 m measuring tapes (or 25 m of rope with marks at each 5 m interval)
    - 1 m diameter circle made of a resilient material – easiest to use flexible pipe or hose
    - 2 m tall measuring staff (e.g. plumber conduit pipes with electrical tape marking height increments)

 #### Sampling plant specimens for identification and DNA
 - Plant press with sufficient paper and cardboard (for drying of specimens)